exoplatform/web-conferencing/documentation/PROVIDER_GUIDE.md

 eXo Web Conferencing: Connector Development Guide
 =========================================

 eXo Web Conferencing provides a service provider interface (SPI) for building Connectors for plugging third party video calling service providers inside the eXo Platform interface.
-Connectors may be added programmatically in the form of eXo Platform extensions.
-Any connector will consist of server code and Javascript with user interface parts for running actual call.
-This guide contains quick tutorial with a code how to start create a custom Connector and add a call button to eXo Platform add using the SPI of Web Conferencing.
+A call connector it is a portal extensions installed in eXo Platform.
+Any connector consists of server code and client app with user interface parts for running actual calls.
+This guide contains quick tutorial with a code how to start creating a custom Connector and add a call button to eXo Platform using the SPI of Web Conferencing.

 Getting started
 ===============

-Web Conferencing will adds a Call Button to users, spaces and chat rooms in eXo Platform.
-But connector should provide a markup of this Call Button  and don't need to care about how and where the button will appear.
-But connector should handle click for its button and then open a call interface to an user.
+When running, the Web Conferencing adds a Call Button of each available connector to users, spaces and chat rooms in eXo Platform.
+But connector should provide an implementation of this Call Button, including its markup in HTML, CSS styles and action handlers.
+It's not required for connector to care how and where the button will appear - this will be done by the core functionality of Web Conferencing add-on.
+Instead connector handles user clicks for its button, may change its style to reflect the call state and finally provide a call interface to an user.
+It's depends on a call provider how a call will appear to an user: in a new window or embeded to the current page.

+Additionally the Web Conferencing core offers an API to help maintaining conversation state and exchange call information between all clients of call participants.
+This API may work as a scaffolding for a new connector implementation and it covers following things:
+* Context information (call provider, user status, current user, space, chat room) - required to find call type (group or one-on-one) and its participants, other contextual data
+* Call settings and state storage in eXo Platform database - if call provider requires external maintenance of conversation state (started, stopped etc) and participants, it can be saved in the database and accessed by all parties of the call
+* Publishing user and call updates to all paprties - can be useful for notifying incoming/started or stopped call, joined/leaved participant; it's also possible to exchange call data (can be connectivity and media settings, chatting or files exchange or any other information related to a call)
+* Log runtime information to eXo Platform log - it's Javascript logger that prints trace/debug/info/warn/error messages to the browser console and optionally can swap these logs to the server log file
+* Adding connector settings in Administrator menu - allows to add an optional button to Web Conferencing administrator page for invoking a connector settings form
+* Utility methods such as opening a new window for a call, showing messages and notices on the Platform page, finding user IM account etc.

-In this tutorial we assume that you've already created a provider extension, configured it and start code the logic.
+In this tutorial we assume that you've already created and configured a portal extension for your provider and starting to implement the logic.
 TBD Show config here also?

-If need more details there is a technical architecture where [provider development] described in advance.
+For more details refer to the architecture document where [connector development] described in advance.

 Java API
 ========